kateBea/Cpp-Examples/README.md

-# C-Examples
+# CPP Examples
-A small collection of how-to's I've used in C++
+This repository contains a small collection of examples on usage of C++ features I use in my projects.